 - Graph Types: Each Data Nugget activity comes in three graph types.
 Type A activities provide the graph for the students, (allowing a focus on graph interpretation, making claims based on evidence, and explaining reasoning), Type B activities provide axis labels but requires students to graph the data, and Type C provides an unlabeled grid on which to draw a graph.
 We recommend you start the school year with Type A graphs and build to Type C where students must create a graph entirely on their own.

 - Vocabulary: teachers should feel free to adjust the vocabulary used within the Data Nugget to align with terms that students are more familiar with.
 For example, Data Nuggets use the terms “Independent” and “Dependent” variables, which can be changed to “Predictor” and “Response” if preferred.
-In addition, the Interpret the Data section could be broken into a Claim, Evidence, Reasoning format.
+In addition, we have broken the Interpret the Data section into a Claim, Evidence, Reasoning format; however it could be changed to any other format for constructing explanations.

 - Ratings and Comments: if you have used a Data Nugget in your classroom, please take time to leave a comment on the website page.
 This will help us update Data Nuggets that are not easy to use in the classroom and will let other teachers know about your experience.
 If you have an idea for an extension for a Data Nugget please feel free to share that as well!